-Developing numerical formulations (FEM, IGA, ML, etc) and scalable code infrastructure for modeling coupled PDE's.
+Developing numerical formulations (FEM, IGA, FDM, etc) and scalable code infrastructure for modeling coupled PDE's.
 Also involves developing numerical frameworks for modeling contact, fracture and phase evolution.